 capacity, resulting in poor teaching and learning environment.
 This is further compounded by the fact that poor children often have illiterate parents who cannot provide any support in their studies.
 To contain drop-out rates, we began our first after school support programs at Giri Nagar.

-Today we reach out to over 1000 children, 160 women and have created 50 job opportunities for people from the community, through our centres.
-Over the past 18 years, Project WHY has opened 6 after school support centres within the community.
-The aim of these centres has been to bridge the education gap for underprivileged children and improve their learning outcome.
-It is an after-school program that goes beyond academics to include life skills and all round development.
+Today, through our 7 after school support centres, we reach out to over 1100 children, 200 women and have created 50 job opportunities for people from the community, through our centres.
+The aim of our support centres has been to bridge the education gap for underprivileged children and improve their learning outcome.
+Our after-school programs go beyond academics to include life skills and all round development.

 In 2000-2001, we found out that the quality of teaching in Government run schools was dismal.
 Government schools were being used beyond capacity, resulting in poor teaching and learning environments.
 This is further compounded by the fact that poor children often have illiterate parents who cannot provide any support in their studies.
 Project WHY aims at bridging the education gap for under- privileged children and improving their learning outcome.
 The after-school program goes beyond academic to include life skills and all round development.
 The program also conducts extra- curricular activities to raise awareness about the environment and social responsibility, workshops on gender equality, music and photography, an educational outing to historical monuments and others.
 Project WHY programs are geared towards the continuous improvement of children outcomes through systematic assessments and support.